Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-\item The attaching of two $1$-handles and a $2$-handles create Reeb orbits of index at least $n-2$.
-When we attach the two $1$-handles to kill the fundamental group of $BO(D^*\SSS^{n-1},\tau)$, to maintain the correctness of Conley-Zehnder indices computed above, we need to choose the framing so that the induced trivialization of the contact structure (used in cases 2 and 3 above) along the isotropic circle extends to a trivialization of the core disk in the handle.
-In fact since the $\TT^2$-fibers over the binding of the open book in the base are isotropic, these give natural choices of isotropic circles for surgery (of any slope).
-One then simply takes the framing of the normal bundle induced from the trivialisation on the symplectic normal induced from the projection to the base. \end{enumerate} In total we see that after surgery all periodic orbits have degree at least $n+1-3 = n-2$ (up to a certain action threshold).
-Thus the resulting contact structure is $(n-3)$-ADC. \end{proof}
+\item The attaching of two $2$-handles and a $3$-handles create contractible new Reeb orbits, but these have Conley-Zehnder indices at least $n-1$ asymptotically, by the proof of \cite[Theorem 3.14]{Laz20} (or \cite[Proposition 2.3]{zbMATH07706508} for more precise numbers).
+When we attach the two $2$-handles to kill the fundamental group of $BO(D^*\SSS^{n-1},\tau)$.
+Here, to maintain the correctness of Conley-Zehnder indices computed above, we need to choose the framing of the symplectic normal bundle of the isotropic circles so that the induced trivialization of the contact structure (used in cases 2 and 3 above) along the isotropic circle extends to a trivialization of the core disk in the handle.
+In fact, since the $\TT^2$-fibers over the binding of the open book in the base are isotropic, these give natural choices of isotropic circles for surgery (of any slope).
+One then simply takes the framing of the normal bundle induced from the trivialisation of the symplectic normal bundle induced from the projection to the base. \end{enumerate} In total, we have shown that the Bourgeois contact form considered in \S \ref{sec:Bourgeois} is $(n-3)$-index positive even including all the non-contractible Reeb orbits with a suitable framing (called $\pi_1$-sensitive ADC in \S \ref{sec:exact_non-Weinstein}).
+In particular, it is $(n-3)$-ADC after a small perturbation as in \cite[Lemma 2.3]{Bothesis}.
+The framing on the Bourgeois contact structure is compatible with framing on $\mathbb{S}^{2n+1}$ after the surgery as explained in point \eqref{4}, the subcritical surgery will preserve the $(n-3)$-ADC property by \cite[Theorems 3.14]{Laz20}\footnote{As the proof of \cite[Theorem 3.14]{Laz20} shows that index $1$ or $2$ subcritical handle to a $(2n+1)$-dimensional contact manifold adds Reeb orbits of Conley-Zehnder index at least $n$ asymptotically.
+It would preserve $p$-ADC as long as $p<2n-2$.}, or \Cref{prop:pi_1ADC} below. \end{proof}